 11 Italian Foods They Won't Eat In Italy

 Mama mia!
 Does America ruin everything?
 The Italians would say so.
-Italy is world famous for its cuisine.
-From fresh fish to incredible wine, the country has the perfect recipe for delicious food.
-Nowadays, you can get Italian food all over the globe, but did you know that what you're eating might not actually be the real deal?
-Americans, in particular, are guilty of putting major twists on traditional Italian cuisine—and by twists we mean completely making up our own dishes and labeling them "Italian."
+Italy is world-famous for its cuisine.
+From fresh fish to incredible wine, the country has the perfect recipes for delicious food.
+Nowadays, you can get Italian food all over the globe, but did you know that what you're eating might not be the real deal?
+Americans, in particular, are guilty of putting major twists on traditional Italian cuisine—and by twists, we mean completely making up our dishes and labeling them "Italian."
 The worst part?
 In traditional American fashion, most of these dishes are way heavier, way saltier, and way larger in portion size than traditional Italian food.
 Italians would never touch this stuff, so why do we?
-Maybe it's because some of your favorite, most beloved "Italian" dishes are on this list.
+Maybe it's because some of your favorite, beloved "Italian" dishes are on this list.

 You've been warned—we're going to break your heart a little.
-But hopefully, we can help you lose a few pounds in the meantime.
-Now read on to find out the 11 Italian foods you won't find in Italy!
+Read on to find out the 11 Italian foods you won't find in Italy!
 And while you're here, don't miss the Chinese Restaurant Entreés They Won't Eat in China.

-Although delicious, you probably don't feel as emotionally invested in Italian Wedding Soup as you do marinara sauce.

-This one is a little less traumatizing, but enormously humorous since the soup is literally called Italian Wedding Soup.
+This one is a little less traumatizing but enormously humorous because the soup is called Italian wedding soup.
 Ironically, there's not much that's Italian about it.
 Yes, it has sausage and pasta, but you won't find this on any menus in The Boot.
-Plus, most Italian Wedding Soups are high in those simple carbs and sodium we can't stand.
-For healthier soup alternatives, check out these 20 Best Ever Fat Burning Soups.
+Plus, most Italian wedding soups are high in simple carbs and sodium.
+For healthier soup alternatives, check out these 20 Best-Ever Fat Burning Soups.

 Ready for one more Italian food phony?
 "Italian" dressing.
 This tangy vinaigrette is made from oil, vinegar, herbs, spices, sugar, and more.
 However, Italians rarely dress their salads—and if they do, they simply splash some olive oil on their greens and veggies.

 Pepperoni pizza cannot be ordered in Italy.
 Well, let us rephrase.
 You can order pepperoni pizza in Italy, but you won't be brought a pie covered in salami circles.
 Instead, you'll be served slices topped with bell peppers.
-Legend has it that when Italians immigrated to America, the word "pepperoni" got lost in translation and took on a meat meaning instead of a veggie connotation.
+Legend has it that when Italians immigrated to America, the word "pepperoni" got lost in translation and started meaning "meat" instead of "veggies."

-Chicken parmesan is the hero of all comfort food.
+Chicken Parmesan is the hero of all comfort food.
 But you might not take comfort in the fact that this dish is in no way Italian.
 I know, I know, who can you trust these days?
-The closest thing to chicken parmesan in Italy is baked eggplant with parmesan cheese.
-Doused with cheese and breadcrumbs, and dumped on pasta, this American chicken dish certainly does not make our list of healthy chicken recipes.
+The closest thing to chicken Parmesan in Italy is baked eggplant with Parmesan cheese.
+Doused with cheese and breadcrumbs, and dumped on pasta, this American chicken dish doesn't make our list of the 53 Best Healthy Chicken Recipes.

 The only Italy you'll find this creamy, cheesy pasta dish is in Little Italy…of New York.
-Alfredo sauce is made from cream and parmesan cheese, but cream is rarely used in authentic pasta dishes.
-At 1,010 calories on the Olive Garden menu, this is another all-American dish you're better off without.
-Instead, check out these foods that speed up your metabolism to say arrivederci to your love handles.
+Alfredo sauce is made from cream and Parmesan cheese, but the cream is rarely used in authentic pasta dishes.

 Fried?
 Overly cheesy?
 Close to no nutritional value?
 Ok, this one you probably saw coming.
 Mozzarella sticks are distinctly American.
-The only link to Italy they have is the use of mozzarella, a cheese which gets its origins in Southern Italy.
-If you're trying for true Italian food, these are easy ones to give up since they're certainly not one of our 25 Best Foods for a Toned Body.
+The only link to Italy they have is the use of mozzarella, a cheese that gets its origins in Southern Italy.
+If you're trying for true Italian food, these are easy ones to give up.